funcompany/mumblekit/README.markdown

 * Add MumbleKit.framework to Embed Frameworks and sign.
 * Add all libs under MumbleKit.framework/Versions/Current/Frameworks to Embed Frameworks and sign.
+* make sure they're not in build phases `link binary with libraries`.

  ## Development